Hilti: Hilti North America (HNA)

-Hilti created its U.S. subsidiary in 1952 and was first headquartered in Stamford, Conn., until 1979, when it moved to Tulsa, Okla., then to Dallas, Texas, in 2015 when it opened a research and development center in Irving, Texas.
+Hilti created its U.S. subsidiary in 1952 and was first headquartered in Stamford, Conn., until 1979, when it moved to Tulsa, Okla., then to Plano, Texas, in 2015 when it opened a research and development center in Irving, Texas.
 It has over 3,000 corporate employees, and maintains a direct sales force—an unusual strategy devised to readily reach customers—in all 50 states.

 HNA developed an employee corporate culture that was later adopted by the entire company worldwide.
 New employees complete a Basic Training Seminar in Tulsa for two weeks, and on a yearly basis employees complete a survey called GEOS (Global Employee Opinion Survey) in which they give feedback about the company.